VERIFY BEFORE RELYING

 First pass (120 to 140 minutes): Work through all 100 questions sequentially.
 Answer questions you are confident about immediately.
 Flag questions that require more thought.
 Do not spend more than 2 minutes on any question.
 The goal is to bank all the easy points first.

 Second pass (remaining time): Return to flagged questions.
 Work through them without the pressure of unanswered questions ahead.
 Use the True/False Labeling technique on every EXCEPT/NOT question.
-Use the dry-erase board for every calculation question.
+Use the permitted scratch material for every calculation question.

 Time check: At question 50, check the clock.
 If you have more than 105 minutes remaining, you are on pace.
 If you have less than 90 minutes, speed up on confident questions and save more time for flagged ones.